MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/index.md

 Some advantages of building your own game services and back end from scratch include:

-* Finer control over the back end services and data that are running your game
+* Finer control over the back end services and data that are running your game.
-* Creation of a custom solution or features to run your game that existing services do not provide
+* Creation of a custom solution or features to run your game that existing services do not provide.
-* Optimizing costs by paying for only what you use each month
+* Optimizing costs by paying for only what you use each month.

 ## Getting Started